romerogarcia/Rick-and-Morty/README.md

 Hi! 🙋🏻‍♀️

-This is my project for the final evaluation of the **REACT** module at Adalab.
+This is my project done independently to strengthen my knowledge of React, Javascript and handle data provided by an API.

-Here you can find the development of a web application where we can search for movies where the actor Owen Wilson pronounces a "Wow".
-When we click on the selected movie, we can see more details about it, and also, we have a link to the audio of the "Wow" scene.
+Here you can find the development of a web application where we can search for the characters of the animated series Rick and Morty.
+When we click on the selected character, we can see more details about it.

+We can find our favourite character through three filters, by his name, his status or his gender.

 _Languages I have used for the layout of this website._